Posted on Leave a comment

 Glazing amazing

 Glazing is a huge topic in pottery, there are literally infinite variations to experiment with.
-Changing the percentage of one ingredient can alter the look and feel; turn a matt into a glossy glaze; alter the opacity or colour.
-Many old school potters, like me make their own glazes from scratch and make adjustments to find that elusive perfect glaze.
+Changing the percentage of one ingredient can alter the look and feel.
+You can turn a matt into a glossy glaze; you can alter the opacity or colour.
+Many old school potters, (like me) make their own glazes from scratch so we can make adjustments to find that elusive perfect glaze.

-There is now a large selection of ready-made glazes and easy brush-on glazes that are being used by newcomers to pottery, some of whom have not had the opportunity of learning how to make their own glazes through the TAFE system or through higher learning.
-I was pleased to offer this workshop to enable emerging potters to develop this important skill.
+There is now a large selection of ready-made glazes and easy brush-on glazes.
+These are handy because many of those new to pottery may have not had the opportunity of learning how to make their own glazes through the TAFE system or through higher learning.
+I was pleased to offer this glazing workshop to enable emerging potters to develop this important skill.

 Leave a Reply